kasslent/clc-digital-skills/_lessons/module-6.2.md

     $("#status")

-Though it has its own syntax, it is still JavaScript at its core.
-Because of this, it's important to have a base understanding of JavaScript principles to make sense of how jQuery works.
+It has its own syntax, which is the beauty of jQuery.
+It's easier to read and faster to type.
+It is still JavaScript at its core, which is why it was important to have a base understanding of JavaScript principles in our last module to make sense of how jQuery works.

 ## Functions & jQuery